-Timeframe: 15 days before to 30 days after the estimated date that the Customer Notification Documents arrive.
-This will include, as required in RSA 53:E-7, a public information meeting within 15 days of the mailing of the Customer Notification Documents.
+Timeframe: 15 days before to 30 days after the estimated date that the Customer Notification Letters arrive.
+This will include, as required in RSA 53:E-7, a public information meeting within 15 days of the mailing of the Customer Notification Letters.

-Local Groups: Connect with local groups and associations to see if representatives of the Town can participate in an upcoming meeting or offer to host a dedicated event.
-Seek their assistance in identifying how to best connect with customers with limitedEnglish capabilities or disabilities that may prevent them from accessing Program information.
+• Local Groups: Connect with local groups and associations to see if representatives of the Town can participate in an upcoming meeting or offer to host a dedicated event.
+Seek their assistance in identifying how to best connect with customers with limited-English capabilities or disabilities that may prevent them from accessing Program information.
+Some of the Community-based groups identified to date which the Town may choose to work with include: [add detail] [Inset local groups to connect with].